NFTX-project/gitbook-documentation/smart-contracts/bug-bounty.md

 Please send vulnerability submissions to [bounty@nftx.org](mailto:bounty@nftx.org)

 {% hint style="info" %}
-The NFTX V2 contacts have been through the Code Area bug bounty programme  A number of vulnarabilities were flagged that were either fixed or acknowledge which you can review https://code423n4.com/reports/2021-05-nftx/.
+The NFTX V2 contracts have been through the Code Area bug bounty programme  A number of vulnarabilities were flagged that were either fixed or acknowledge which you can review https://code423n4.com/reports/2021-05-nftx/.

 Please check these prior to submitting your bug bounties as anything already identified here is unlikely to qualify for this Bug Bounty programme outlined below.
 {% endhint %}